 The Robert Frost Public Charter School offers an approach to instruction that places each child at the center of the educational experience.
 Caring educators meet each student where they are academically, emotionally and socially, helping them to move forward at their own pace.

 Our approach to instruction is a blend of the Montessori Method and Project-Based Learning.
 Student’s academic goals are drawn from the Common Core Standards and the Partnership for 21st Century Skills (P21).
-Spanish Language is also taught to all students in all grade levels.
 This unique, blended framework of curriculum guides instruction in all traditional academic areas as well as in the development of personal skills (critical thinking, problem solving, communication and collaboration) that students will need to be successful in the 21st Century.

 At Robert Frost Public Charter School, each child is empowered to take ownership of his or her own learning with guidance from educators.
 Teachers guide students in setting academic goals and support students as they develop daily work plans for accomplishing those goals.